Cloudy Weather Expected Tonight

 (MENAFN- The Peninsula) QNA

-Doha: Weather inshore tonight until 6:00 am on Monday will see some clouds, the Department of Meteorology said in its daily weather report, warning of strong wind at places at first.
+Doha: Weather inshore tonight until 6 a.m. on Saturday will be cloudy to scattered cloud with slightly dusty at places at times, the Department of Meteorology said in its daily weather report.

-Offshore, it will be Some clouds to scattered clouds at times, the report added, warning of strong wind and high sea.
-Wind inshore will be Northwesterly 05 - 15 KT reaches 18 KT at places at first.
+Offshore, it will be partly cloudy with slightly dusty, the report added.

-Offshore, it will be Northwesterly - Northerly 5 - 15 KT gusting to 18 KT at first.
+Wind inshore will be northeasterly to southeasterly at a speed of 5 to 15 knots.

 Legal Disclaimer: